stfc/PSyclone/doc/user_guide/dynamo0p3.rst

-Note that PSyclone identifies the type of kernels performing column-wise operations based on their arguments as described in metadata (see :ref:`dynamo0.3-cma-mdata-rules` below).
+Note that PSyclone identifies the type of kernels performing column-wise operations based on their arguments as described in metadata (see :ref:`lfric-cma-mdata-rules` below).
 The names of the kernels in the above example are purely illustrative and are not used by PSyclone when determining kernel type.

 A full example of CMA operator construction is available in ``examples/lfric/eg7``.

-.. _dynamo0.3-quadrature:
+.. _lfric-quadrature:

 Quadrature
 ++++++++++

-Kernels conforming to the LFRic API may require quadrature information (specified using e.g. ``gh_shape = gh_quadrature_XYoZ`` in the kernel metadata - see Section :ref:`dynamo0.3-gh-shape`).
+Kernels conforming to the LFRic API may require quadrature information (specified using e.g. ``gh_shape = gh_quadrature_XYoZ`` in the kernel metadata - see Section :ref:`lfric-gh-shape`).
 This information must be passed to the kernel from the Algorithm layer in the form of one or more ``quadrature_type`` objects.
 These must be the last arguments passed to the kernel and must be provided in the same